Malawi Country Summary

 Economy

-Malawi's investment climate is characterized by the government's eagerness to attract foreign direct investment, particularly in agriculture, tourism, and mining, as part of its "ATM strategy."
-While there are significant opportunities, challenges such as inadequate infrastructure, a scarcity of skilled labor, and recent amendments to land laws that negatively impact foreign ownership create a complex environment for investors.
-Additionally, the Malawi Investment and Trade Center (MITC) plays a crucial role in assisting investors to navigate the regulatory landscape.
+Malawi's investment climate is characterized by a government eager to attract foreign direct investment, particularly in agriculture, tourism, and mining, as part of its "ATM strategy."
+However, challenges such as inadequate infrastructure, a scarcity of skilled labor, and recent amendments to land laws that negatively affect foreign ownership create a complex environment for investors.
+Despite these hurdles, the Malawi Investment and Trade Center (MITC) provides support to navigate regulations, and there are opportunities for public-private partnerships in various sectors.

 Buy Full Malawi Report